🤝 DAIC partners withPawtato

 Validator Reputation

 Check the review and feedback from users who have experience with different validators.
-Websites like Staking Rewards can give valuable insights into validator performance and user satisfaction.
+Third-party platforms such as Staking Rewards can be useful for comparing validators, but cross-check important data with official explorers, protocol dashboards, and the validator’s own communication channels.

 Transparency in Operations